ptkim621/QAM_Implementation/README.md

-![Constellation Object Block Settings](Images/const_settings.png)

-Figure 14: Constellation Object Block Settings
+![Constellation Object Block Settings](Images/const_settings.png) Figure 14: Constellation Object Block Settings

 ![Packed/Unpacked Block Settings](Images/packed_unpacked_settings.png)
 Figure 15: Packed/Unpacked Block Settings

 I was attempting to use the GUI chooser so these variables could be adjusted by the user during execution of the flow graph, but the simulation had to be restarted for the changes to be implemented.
 For now, I have left these disabled in the background of the flow graph.
+This issue is referenced [here](https://github.com/ptkim621/QAM_Implementation/issues/1).

 ![BPSK Constellation](Images/bpsk_const.png)
 Figure 16: BPSK Constellation Diagram

 ![QPSK Constellation](Images/qpsk_const.png)
 Figure 17: QPSK Constellation Diagram

 ## More Constellation Points or Faster Symbol Rate?